 Le Creuset has taken the cast iron skillet and pushed it into the 21st century with their beautiful styling.

-You’ll notice the beautiful, meringue exterior.
+You’ll notice the beautiful exterior, which comes in a choice of colours.
 This is an enamel coating that will stand up to a lot of cooking abuse.

 While an enamel coating on the outside of a cast iron skillet is nothing new, the wonderful colour options that Le Creuset has used is new.